OUR TEAM

 Veterinary Advisor

 Peter has devoted his life to the welfare of animals and the love they provide for their two-legged family members.
 With a passion for science and his families’ dogs and cats, he went to veterinary school, graduating from Washington State University in 1991.
-Since that time, he has practiced in western Washington.
-Peter currently owns a family of veterinary hospitals in the region.
-He has been blessed with an amazing family that includes three cats (Smores, Jolly, and Boo) and a growing, energetic puppy Griffey-adopted through TOAR.
-Growing up in Eastern Washington he knew the desperate need the animals and the pet families had.
+Since that time, he has practiced in western Washington, and owns a family of veterinary hospitals in the region.
+He has been blessed with an amazing family that includes three cats (Smores, Jolly, and Boo) and pup Griffey-adopted through TOAR.
+Growing up in Eastern Washington he understands the needs of animals and their pet families.
 Peter is excited to consult with TOAR and provide medical support as needed.
-We are making a difference.

 Marlisa Garcia